 First of all, you must know that Java is a programming language and you need some packages installed on your computer to run it.
 Before we check for any version you must know what are you looking for.
 So let’s see some definitions in the Java world.

-- JRE -> Java Runtime Environment this is the installation package which provides environment to (YES) run and NOT to develop the Java applications.
-This is normally used by end users.
+- JRE -> Java Runtime Environment this is the installation package that provides an environment to (YES) run and NOT to develop the Java applications.
+This is normally used by end-users.
 If you are unsure about what kind of java you are looking for, THIS is what you are looking for.

 - JDK -> Java Development Kit witch contains just the tools for developing apps under Java.

-- SDK -> Software Development Kit witch has support for developing apps in different programming languages like for example Scala, JRuby and Java among others.
+- SDK -> Software Development Kit which has support for developing apps in different programming languages like Scala, JRuby, and Java among others.
 It is often used in Android development for example.

 - JVM -> Java Virtual Machine normally comes with both JDK and JRE and it’s the one in charge of executing the Java language code in general.